Business Trial Group Wins $400K FINRA Arbitration Award

 In 2011, Ms. Grey was in the midst of divorce proceedings after nearly 30 years of marriage.

-Despite confirming that it received the Greys’ dual-signature instructions, over a two-year period, Sterne Agee made 41 wire transfers to Mr. Grey totaling over a million dollars, without informing Ms. Grey or requesting her approval or signed authorization.
+Despite confirming that it received the Greys’ dual-signature instructions, over a two-year period, Sterne Agee made 41 wire transfers to Mr. Grey totaling over a $1 million (half of which belonged to Ms. Grey), without informing Ms. Grey or requesting her approval or signed authorization.

 Florida FINRA Arbitration Panel Sides with Claimant